 Best reports for crappie have been slow trolling jigs and/or minnows or pulling crankbaits 8 - 20+ ft deep (15 to 20 has been best) for fish suspended in deeper water; along the dam, major creek mouths, and over the old river channel have been the most popular areas.
 Lately, jigs and minnows have been producing more keeper fish.
 Try larger lures and/or hooks to discourage small fish.
 Replace treble hooks with single hooks and/or squeeze down the barbs to reduce injuries to released fish.
-Most White Bass have been taken incidentally by crappie anglers, but expect them to be starting to congregate on sandy points feeding on shad in the main lake where they can be taken on jigs, spinners, or small crankbaits; mornings and evenings are best for surface schooling action.
+Most White Bass have been taken incidentally by crappie anglers, but they are congregating on sandy points feeding on shad in the main lake where they can be taken on jigs, spinners, or small crankbaits; mornings and evenings are best for surface schooling action.
 There are no size or number limits on White Bass.
 Largemouth Bass have been 6 - 10 ft deep in shallow, flooded grass on the edges of creek and river channels in the clearest water available where spinnerbaits, buzzbaits, or soft plastics should work very early and late in the day.
 Midday, fish 10 to 15 ft deep over main lake points on any cover (brush tops, stake beds, etc.).
-As usual for this time of year, fish for bass shallow early and late in the day and work your way deeper when it heats up.
-Catfish have moved into newly flooded areas to feed where they can be taken using various natural baits on noodles (jugs) or trotlines.
-Fish out past the grass over main lake flats on baits drifted on the bottom with rod-and-reel.
-Some catfish have moved to the rip-rap rocks to spawn in the holes where worms under a bobber will tempt them.
-A few folks have been landing a few hand grabbling.
-Bream have been moving to the shallows to spawn over a sand or gravel bottom (old roads or 4 wheeler trails are good); crickets or worms fished under a bobber will do as well as anything.
+For catfish, fish worms or stink baits in the creeks and river as long as we have any rain runoff.
+Catfish are also feeding in flooded grass where they can be taken using various natural baits on noodles (jugs) or trotlines, or fish deep water over main lake flats using lines, noodles, or rod-and-reel.
+Bream have been spawning in the shallows over a sand or gravel bottom (old roads or 4 wheeler trails are good); crickets or worms fished under a bobber will do as well as anything.